 THE PROBLEM: There are nearly 370,000 miles of Forest Service roads crisscrossing our national forests, including 22,000 miles here in Washington State — many of them left over from the peak timber harvests of decades past.
 That amounts to almost eight times the U.S. federal highway system.

 Our forest roads need to be maintained, but the Forest Service currently faces a backlog of road maintenance that is upwards of $8 billion nationwide including at least $300 million in Washington State.
-These unmaintained legacy roads have significant negative impacts on forest watersheds (including impacts from blown-out culverts) which can:
+These unmaintained legacy roads have significant negative impacts on local watersheds (including impacts from blown-out culverts) which can:

 - Block fish passage